mesosphere-backup/dcos-metrics/README.md

 Routing of metrics from Infinity services to a customer-operated dashboard.

 - ```module```: C++ code for the mesos-agent module.
 Advertises metrics endpoints to containers, and tags/forwards any metrics obtained at those advertised endpoints upstream.
 This module is installed  by default on DCOS EE 1.7+.
-- ```router```: Go code for a Router framework.
-Receives metrics from mesos-agents, then manipulates/filters/forwards those metrics to one or more customer-owned endpoints.
-This may be abandoned in favor of just sending metrics straight to a Kafka instance in the cluster.
+- ```collector```: Go code for the mesos-agent metrics collector.
+Receives metrics from the mesos-agent module, as well as other processes on the system, and forwards that data to a Kafka instance and/or exposes the data to a local partner metrics agent.
-- ```test-sender```: Sample code for a process which emits some metrics to an endpoint advertised by the mesos-agent module.
+- ```test-sender```: Sample code for a containerized process which emits arbitrary statsd metrics to an endpoint advertised by the mesos-agent module.
+Reference for service development on DC/OS.

 Docs:
 - **[Using the module](DEMO.md)**